How Extra Pounds Are Ruining Your Health

 Being overweight is the #1 risk factor for sleep apnea, the NIH says.
 Extra pounds often come with excess fat and inflammation around the neck, which can restrict your airway, leading to that obstructive condition: During the night, you snore and may actually stop breathing for up to a minute.
 That raises your risk of several serious health problems, including heart disease.

-The Remedy Rx: Stay at a healthy weight so you can breathe easy.
+The Rx: Stay at a healthy weight so you can breathe easy.
 If you chronically snore—regardless of your weight—ask your doctor if you should have further testing for sleep apnea.

 They Increase Your Risk Of Diabetes

 According to the NIH, more than 87% of adults with diabetes are overweight or obese.
 Fat can make your body more resistant to insulin, which carries sugar from the blood to your cells for energy.
 When your body is resistant to insulin, sugar remains in the blood, resulting in Type 2 diabetes.
 That high blood sugar damages artery walls and can lead to heart attack, stroke, vision problems and more.